oheyjesse/chicken-in/README.md

 We found that this stripped back interface would best serve the needs of the client's team, who found their paper-based system inefficient and time-consuming.

+In the **Employee** section, the app allows employees to log in, enter their shifts, and the app automatically calculates the standard and overtime hours based on the information.
+The app then sends this information back to our mongodb database for later retrieval by the **Manager** side of the app.
+The Employee is also able to see the status of their entered shifts, from *pending*, to *approved* and *rejected*.

+This has have 2 main views (pages):
+- Add Shift
+- Employee Settings (Update password, etc)

 #### **Manager Functionality**

 On successful manager login, the user is redirected to the manager dashboard, where they have access to several core functions of the app.

-Managers will be able to view weekly shift reports, approve or reject pending shifts, manage their teams stores and configure their business settings.
+In the **Manager** section, Ed or his managers, can add/remove employees from the system and review the submissions before *approving* them.
+The dashboard will also include an overview of past wages paid, which he filters by various fields (dates, locations, employee, etc).

+This will have 4 main views (pages):
+- Review/Approval
+- Reporting / Filtering past shifts
+- Add / Change / Remove Employees
+- Business Settings (ie overtime rates, store locations etc)

 After our initial meeting with the client, our team decided that we could not integrate mobile-first design for the manager dashboard without sacrificing the ability to display and easily read shift data.
-As such, the manager dashboard focused on desktop functionality, with mobile-driven design benched as a stretch goal.
+As such, the manager dashboard focuses on desktop functionality, with mobile-driven added in by converting all shifts to "cards".
+This is a difficult way to use the app, but is still possible.

 <br>